HEnquist/audioadapter-rs/README.md

   This is normally called _interleaved_, and this is how the data in a .wav file is ordered.
   The sample order of a stereo file with 3 frames becomes:
   `L1, R1, L2, R2, L3, R3`
+In a more general sense, the same applies when storing any multi-dimensional array in linear storage such as RAM or a file.
+A 2D matrix can then be stored in _row-major_ or _column-major_ order.
+The only difference here compared to a general 2D matrix is that the names `row` and `column` are replaced by the audio-specific `channel` and `frame`.
+Using the general notation, _interleaved_ corresponds to _frame-major_ order, and _sequential_ to _channel-major_ order.

 #### Abstracting the data layout
 This crate provedes a trait [AudioBuffer] that provides simple methods